Shawn-Armstrong/UR_Primary_Client_Python_Library/README.md

   - `--ip_address=<local ip address>`

 ### Custom Reports
 To enable custom reports, run `client.py --custom_report`.
 When enabled, the client will track every variable listed in `watch_list.txt` and report it in the `../output/custom_report.txt` file.
 Each variable should be on a separate line within the file and spelled exactly as they appear in their related output package file.
+Custom reports capture a specified number of entries, `max_reports`, in a single table.
+When a new entry is added, the oldest entry will be discarded if the table has reached its maximum capacity.
+Every entry contains the last observed value; if a value has yet to be received, its corresponding field in the table will remain empty.
+At the beginning of each execution `custom_report.txt` is cleared to ensure a fresh start.

 ## Implementation Details